dee912/project-4-server/README.md

 # Brief

-* **Build a full-stack application** by making your own backend and your own front-end
+* **Build a full-stack application** by making your own backend and your own front-end.
-* **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
+* **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database.
-* **Consume your API with a separate front-end** built with React
+* **Consume your API with a separate front-end** built with React.
-* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-* **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut
+* **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut.
 * **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers. **ALLOW** time for this.
 * **Be deployed online** so it's publicly accessible.